TASTING BASICS, EXPLORATION, DEVELOPMENT, and GAMES

 After a balanced meal i can still feel the taste of that meal for several hours all over my body.
 If science argues that this is a memory or an illusion – then i'd argue that animals would also have such memories and illusions.

-If you are continually snacking and eating three meals a day you will not have any time to taste your own inner body self taste.
+If you are continually snacking and eating three meals a day you will not have any space or time to taste your own inner body self taste.
 Fasting for a day is a valuable experience.

 Tasting Ourselves